 Frederick Forsyth

-Frederick McCarthy Forsyth is an acclaimed English novelist and journalist, renowned for his mastery in crafting thrilling novels.
-His notable works include The Day of the Jackal, The Odessa File, The Fourth Protocol, The Dogs of War, The Devil's Alternative, The Fist of God, Icon, The Veteran, Avenger, The Afghan, The Cobra, and The Kill List.
-Forsyth's novels have consistently topped best-sellers lists, and his literary contributions have been translated into more than 30 languages, reaching an impressive sale of over 70 million books worldwide.
-Many of his works have also been adapted into films, further cementing his legacy in the thriller genre.
+Frederick McCarthy Forsyth is an English novelist and journalist.
+He is renowned for his thrilling novels such as The Day of the Jackal, The Odessa File, The Fourth Protocol, The Dogs of War, The Devil's Alternative, The Fist of God, Icon, The Veteran, Avenger, The Afghan, The Cobra, and The Kill List.
+Many of his works frequently appear on best-sellers lists, and more than a dozen have been adapted into films.
+By 2006, he had sold over 70 million books in more than 30 languages.

 Are you sure you want to delete this?